TyloRoberts/fosvis/README.md

 * i.e. it is the path to the ```circos_diagram_input_data``` directory created within the directory created by ```create_circos_data()```

-**Paramters with Default Values**
+**Parameters with Default Values**

 * ```ncol``` (int): Number of columns in the protein domain legend if applicable (default=2)

 # Output Visualization
 ![alt text](https://github.com/TyloRoberts/fosvis/blob/master/images/fosvis_sample_image.png?raw=true)

-The circos diagram output image has the following main features (depending on the paramters used):
+The circos diagram output image has the following main features (depending on the parameters used):

 * Outer layer: Represents length/position of fosmid sequences (scale bars show fosmid size in kb)
 * Coloured Bands on Outer Layer: Represent protein domains with each unique domain having an associated color (shown in a separate legend) (will only be shown if ```inlcude_domains=True```)